 11 Wget Command Examples in Linux

-Wget is a command line utility used for downloading files in Linux.
+Wget command is a command-line utility used for downloading files in Linux.
 Wget is a freely available utility and licensed under GNU GPL License.
 By using

 wget command examples in Linux.